vimalkhanna93/MeetupVisualization/README.md

 =================================================================================================
-Data Visualization for RSVPs made in meetup community using PubNub JavaScript API and Eon gio map
+Data Visualization for RSVPs made in meetup community using PubNub JavaScript API and map framework for realtime data
 =================================================================================================

 This is a simple application which displays RSVPs made for any event by members of meetup groups from all over the world.